NotPro131/fivem/readme.md

 - getEnhancedHostSupport - ... - (boolean)
 - getlicenseKeyToken - The license key for the server - (string)
 - getScriptHookAllowed - See if the server supports external mod menus from the client - (boolean)
-- getPlayerCount - Get player count in the server
+- getPlayerCount - Get number of players online with the max player that are able to join the server - (onlinePlayer / Max Player)